Colleges by Location

 Main Student Body

 The school reported an out-of-state student body portion of 41.9% for that year.
-There was a total of 38,093 students pursuing undergraduate degrees, including 1,718 international students.
-The number of transfer students at this school was 627.
+The total number of undergraduate students enrolled at the school was 38,093, 1718 of which were foreign students.
+627 students were admitted as transfer students.

 Student Population Gender Ratio